Summer Session FAQs

 When is the dining hall open?

 Snacks and “fast food” items such as wraps, omelets, and breakfast sandwiches are also available at the snack bar in the Blake Student Center.
-It is open 9:30–11:30 am Monday, Tuesday, Thursday, and Friday; 9:30am–5pm Wednesday, and 1–11 pm Saturday.
+The snack bar is open 9:30–11:30 am Monday, Tuesday, Thursday, and Friday; 9:30 am–5:00 pm Wednesday; and 1:00–11:00 pm Saturday.

 Do I need health insurance?